Pinedale is the primary gateway to the rugged Wind River Range, which spans more than a hundred miles in western Wyoming.

 The high country typically opens up around mid-July and remains open through mid-September.
 Snow can occur at any time, however, and visitors should be prepared for the possibility of subfreezing daytime and night temperatures even in the summer.
 Afternoon thunderstorms, with lightning and rain showers, are common during the summer, and some of the peaks hold snow all year.

 Hiking, Backpacking, & Rock Climbing

-These asperous mountains are a popular backpacking area for people from around the world.
+The Wind River Mountains are a popular backpacking area for visitors from around the world.
 The Continental Divide National Scenic Trail traverses the Winds from South Pass to Union Pass as part of the trail system that extends from Canada to Mexico.
 The Cirque of the Towers, in the southern portion of the range, is a popular technical rock-climbing destination, as are any number of sheer granite peaks that make up this range.

 Trailheads lead to 600 miles of trails to access this seemingly boundless area.
 With the jagged peaks and the authentic backcountry experience, the Winds are a versatile range for every type of adventurer.
 If solitude is what you seek, it can be found off any given path.
 With stunning scenery everywhere you look, and wildlife around every bend, the Winds vanquish other Wyoming mountain ranges in breadth of beauty and true alpine experiences.